Holiday Pay 101: What Employers Need to Know

 4. Plan your paydays

-5. Be thoughtful about termination
+5. Be thoughtful about employee departures

 - HR guidance, including assisting with holiday pay policy creation and updates, and maintaining employee handbooks accordingly.